🤔 What's your county's water quality?

 Hillsborough County Water Quality Challenges in Apollo Beach

-Even though there is good-quality groundwater, Apollo Beach has a number of water quality issues.
-One of the greatest problems is the stormwater runoff, especially by residential buildings, marinas, and coastal developments.
-This washout tends to comprise fertilizers, pesticides, oils, and flotsam and may therefore contaminate the adjacent water bodies such as Tampa Bay and its tributaries.
-As such pollutants find their way to the aquifer recharge zones or to the surface reservoirs, they may impair the water quality in general.
+Despite access to high-quality groundwater, Apollo Beach faces several water quality challenges.
+A major issue is stormwater runoff, particularly from residential areas, marinas, and coastal developments.
+This runoff often contains fertilizers, pesticides, oils, and debris that can pollute nearby water bodies like Tampa Bay and its tributaries.
+When these pollutants make their way into the aquifer recharge zones or surface reservoirs, they can degrade overall water quality.

 State and Local Efforts to Improve Water Quality in Apollo Beach